HaShminiya: Season 1

 The show fast forwards to seven years later.
 Amos is dying of cancer, so he decides to grow his children into adolescence – to the age of fifteen with his machine Turbo-Time, which can change age, and changes their names to Aya and Nini.
 Avner raises a project for gifted students and Amos is asking him to attach Aya and Nini to the project.
 Amos leaves to medical treatments in Switzerland, while Aya and Nini think he's dead.

 Avner forms "The Octette" and recruits eight gifted students to investigate the ripples.
+In addition to the Dvir twins, the octette also includes Mika Shaked (a skilled pianist), Avi Moskovich (a computer genius), Dori Feingold (a technical mastermind), Natasha Segovia (a skilled painter), Roni Malki (a genius mathematician) and Adam HaLevy (a language expert who's also Avner's son).
 In addition to solving riddles and saving the countries and themselves from hostile forces, the octette acts like a typical class with loves and friendships.
-Surprisingly, Lillie comes back from abroad to raise her children.
+Surprisingly, Lilly comes back from abroad to raise her children.
 At the same time, she and Roberto co-operate and follow the project to avenge Amos and Avner.

-A substitute teacher named Dedi joins the school and begins a relationship with Dganit, the class teacher.
-At the same time Lillie gains control of the project and is ready to use the octette like batteries and pump the lambda energy from them.
-Lillie threatens the octette, almost kills Adam and Dganit, goes to jail and disappoints her two children.
-Aya and Nini are shocked to find out that their father is alive, and he is a person that they have known so far as their history teacher – Dedi.
+A substitute teacher named Daddy joins the school and begins a relationship with Dganit, the octette class's teacher.
+At the same time Lilly gains control of the project and is ready to use the octette like batteries and pump the lambda energy from them.
+Lilly threatens the octette, almost kills Adam and Dganit, goes to jail and disappoints her two children.
+Aya and Nini are shocked to find out that their father is alive, and he is a person that they have known so far as their history teacher – Daddy.
 In spite of the project's success, Avner and Dganit decide to end it because of the risk to the students and a possible public exposure of the project.
 The students are scattered in couples in the school's classes.
 Dganit and her son Ben-Ben move to Dedi, Nini and Aya's house.
 The season ends when Nini returns to be Jonathan.